emann615/Wireshark-Challenge-Carnage/README.md

 ### Q17) The malware used an API to check for the IP address of the victim’s machine.
 What was the date and time when the DNS query for the IP check domain occurred?

-I can find the API using the following filter: `dns contains "api"`
+I found the API using the following filter: `dns contains "api"`

-I see a few DNS queries that look interesting going to api.ipify.org.
+I saw a few DNS queries that look interesting going to api.ipify.org.

 <img src="https://github.com/emann615/emann615/assets/117882385/c687b83f-bbfc-40d6-b9e4-8aa2e1e274ab" height="100%" width="100%"/>
 </br>
 </br>

-If I got navigate to ipify.org in my web browser, I can see it is an API used to find your public IP address.
+I went to ipify.org in my web browser and saw that it is an API used to find your public IP address.

 <img src="https://github.com/emann615/emann615/assets/117882385/abb77bcc-0bd7-4987-8c9e-4768dc6a5872" height="70%" width="70%"/>
 </br>